holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_intro_to_programming/00_intro/lesson_plan.md

 ## Lesson Plan

+This lesson has two purposes.
+First, it is intended to show students the power of Python and to allow them to see how Python is similar to the previous ways they have learned to program.
+This is done by showing students three different types of Python uses and then showing them the code behind the applications.

+In addition, this lesson gets students started on Grok's "Python for Beginners" course.

 ### Setup

-- Load students into Grok via .csv file
+- Load students into Grok via `.csv` file
+- Register students for "Python for Beginners" course

 ### Actual Lesson